Anyone who buys, sells or exchanges 6 or more vehicles in a year must be licensed as a motor vehicle trader.

 - Read the Personal Information Protection Statement (new application and renewal)

-- Prove your identity and have your photo taken at a Service Tasmania shop (new application only), and take with you
+- Prove your identity at any Service Tasmania shop and take with you the application or payment receipt (download or print online) and your identification.

 - Give consent for us to order you a National Police record check (new application and renewal)

-- Have a credit card ready to pay for your licence fee online or pay at any Service Tasmania shop (external link) (new application and renewal)
+- Have a credit card ready to pay for your licence fee online or at any Service Tasmania shop. (new application and renewal)

 When you are completing your online application or renewal, you will need to answer a set of suitability questions.
 If you answer YES to any of these, you must provide a reason why.